kryptokommunist/kryptokommunist.github.io/_posts/2022-11-01-fantastic-planet.md

 A quick summary of the movie is as follows:

 <blockquote>
 Nothing else has ever looked or felt like director René Laloux s animated marvel Fantastic Planet, a politically minded and visually inventive work of science fiction.
 The film is set on a distant planet called Ygam, where enslaved humans (Oms) are the playthings of giant blue natives (Draags).
-After Terr, kept as a pet since infancy, escapes from his gigantic child captor, he is swept up by a band of radical fellow Oms who are resisting the Draags oppression and violence.
+After Terr, kept as a pet since infancy, escapes from his gigantic child captor, he is swept up by a band of radical fellow Oms who resist the Draags oppression and violence.
 With its eerie, coolly surreal cutout animation by Roland Topor; brilliant psychedelic jazz score by Alain Goraguer; and wondrous creatures and landscapes, this Cannes-awarded 1973 counterculture classic is a perennially compelling statement against conformity and violence.
 </blockquote>

 But let's dive into what it depicts and the meaning behind it.
-In the beginning it introduces us to the blue giants that are the masters of the little human that is still a baby at this point in the plot.
+In the beginning, it introduces us to the blue giants that are the masters of the little human that is still a baby at this point in the plot.

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/-7LuNSHlPco?clip=UgkxrF89rMfSpZ3cy93hNBsv8uWE2h6eSQ-G&amp;clipt=EKrhGhjKgB4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-This meditation in the context of the rest of the movie is referring to having sex while being dissociated.
-The eyes turning red and the bubble floating above the blue aliens is a great visualization of dissociation, of disconnecting from the body.
-In the next scene the realtively little human is encountering something in his host family:
+In the context of the rest of the movie, this meditation refers to having sex while being dissociated.
+The eyes are turning red and the bubble floating above the blue aliens is a great visualization of dissociation, of disconnecting from the body.
+In the next scene, the relatively little human is encountering something in his host family:

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/zrJMgm6dBHA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-This is a key scene of the movie that depicts sexual child abuse in a very detached and geniusly subtle form.
-I know this might seem like a far fetched claim.
-First of all there are some details later in the movie that make this interpretation obvious and as well if you closely pay attention to what is happening, you can see this.
-The trick is to not interpret the scene to literally and start to see and be aware of the meaning behind what is literally happening.
-You have to loosen your awareness and as well connect with the body to see this.
+This key scene of the movie depicts sexual child abuse in a very detached and ingeniously subtle form.
+I know this might seem like a far-fetched claim.
+First of all, there are some details later in the movie that makes this interpretation obvious, and as well if you closely pay attention to what is happening, you can see this.
+The trick is not to interpret the scene literally and start to see and be aware of the meaning behind what is directly happening.
+You have to loosen your awareness and connect with the body to see this.
 Let's take it slowly.

 ![](/images/fantastic-planet-1.png)
-<p class="caption">Here the human child shows up in the beginning of this movie scene.
-The background seems alien, but it does not take too much fantasy to see that these shapes resemble penises.</p>
+<p class="caption"> The human child shows up at the beginning of this movie scene.
+The background seems alien, but it does not take much fantasy to see that these shapes resemble penises.</p>

 ![](/images/fantastic-planet-2.png)
-<p class="caption">The child then sees a group of male aliens and they start to close their eyes, or dissociate, disconnect.
-A black tentacle makes contact with their bodies and the music implies pleasure.</p>
+<p class="caption">The child then sees a group of male aliens, and they start to close their eyes, dissociate, and disconnect.
+A black tentacle makes contact with their bodies, and the music implies pleasure.</p>
 ![](/images/fantastic-planet-3.png)
-<p class="caption">The group of male aliens loose their boundaries, their bodies merge.</p>
+<p class="caption">The group of male aliens lose their boundaries, and their bodies merge.</p>
 ![](/images/fantastic-planet-4.png)
 <p class="caption">The small child is shocked, almost ashamed to have witnessed this.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zrJMgm6dBHA?clip=UgkxifcIE2rbUgYZ1-aoyU57FX4rcf-id5is&amp;clipt=EI-KBRjX_gY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-When the men are caught they just stop their act suddenly and pretend that nothing happened.
+When the men are caught, they just stop their act suddenly and pretend that nothing happened.

 ![](/images/fantastic-planet-6.png)
 <p class="caption">The small child runs under a rain cloud.
-That represents fear and also grief, the rain is a detached depiction of tears.</p>
+That represents fear and also grief; the rain is a detached depiction of tears.</p>

 ![](/images/fantastic-planet-7.png)
-<p class="caption">Notice how the child in the end of that rain scene, after running away in desparation smiles.
-It just put's on a good face.</p>
+<p class="caption">Notice how the child at the end of that rain scene, after running away in desperation smiles.
+It just puts on a good face.</p>

 The child character says the telling words.